Shoes hitting the pavement in a race

 Let’s be real – getting up early to pound the pavement before work or when you’ve just logged off for the day can be tiring, especially when you’re doing it on your own.
 Enter: running clubs.
 They’re social, inclusive and a great way to be held accountable when Melbourne unleashes its typical 'four seasons in one day' weather.

-To help you take the leap, we’ve rounded up the 12 best running clubs on offer around the city, with options perfect for those just starting out (we see you, half runners/half walkers) all the way through to those training for a marathon.
+To help you take the leap, we’ve rounded up ???? of the best running clubs on offer around the city, with options perfect for those just starting out (we see you, half runners/half walkers) all the way through to those training for a marathon.
 There are even groups tailored for families, LGBTIQ+ communities and people with a disability.

 Have a scroll, and if you still can't find your tribe, check out Athletics Victoria’s recreational running groups and the Melbourne Marathon Festival’s partner run clubs to find others on offer around Melbourne.